salesforce/einstein-platform/documentation/cookbook/llm-open-connector-groq.md

    Now, the local environment only knows about the `main` branch.

-3. Reset the GIT repository on the Heroku Platform:
+3. Reset the git repository on the Heroku Platform:

    - Use the `heroku-reset` command from the `heroku-repo` CLI plugin.
    - This will not impact the running application.

-   > **Note:** Communicate this change with your team.
+   **Note:** Communicate this change with your team.
 If other developers are unaware of the reset, they might push to `master`, overwriting the reset.

 4. Re-deploy the application using the new default branch: